 There are a variety of reasons that hair can become oily:

 - Some people have perfectly normal hair, but use the wrong products for their hair type.
 Chemicals in some hair products can cause waxy buildup and make hair seem greasy.
 Using too much styling product can stress out the scalp and cause greasiness.
+It may be a good idea to switch to a sulfate free shampoo or conditioner.
+(Related: Should You Use Shampoo Without Sulfate?)

 - Sometimes the issue is simply not shampooing enough.
 Even hair that is dry can become limp and greasy from a lack of washing.

 - Some studies show that spending time around cigarette smoke and other pollutants can cause an increase in the scalp’s oil production.
-It’s believed that the body tries to protect the skin on the scalp by producing excess oil.
+It’s also believed that the body tries to protect the skin on the scalp by producing excess oil.
 Avoiding smoky rooms and other heavily polluted places or wearing a hat or scarf in those environments can help curb oil overload.

 - Sweating can cause oil glands to overproduce.